rfprod/nx-ng-starter/CONTRIBUTING.md

 ### Make your update

 Make your changes to the file(s) you'd like to update.
-Here are some tips and tricks for [using the docs codebase](#working-in-the-repository).
+Here are some tips and tricks for [working with the repository](#working-with-the-repository).

 ### Open a pull request